 Best Neighbourhoods in Chiang Mai For Digital Nomads

 Living in Chiang Mai may feel like living in a tiny town compared to Bangkok, or if you’re from a large city yourself.
 It still has a plethora of neighbourhoods to choose from.
-Some are well-trodden paths by digital nomads, while others are just emerging as great places to call home in Thailand’s second city.
+Some are well-trodden paths by digital nomads and passing-by travellers, while others are just emerging as great places to call home in Thailand’s second city.

 Living in Nimmanhaemin as a Digital Nomad